EDKit.jl

 Operator of size (1024, 1024) with 10 terms.

-The constructor return an Operator object, which is a linear operator that can act on vector/ matrix.
-For example, we can act H on the ferromagnetic state:
+The constructor returns an Operator object, a linear operator that can act on vector/ matrix.
+For example, we can act H on a random state:

 If we need a matrix representation of the Hamitonian, we can convert H to julia array by: